Sharll-large/Pok-Script/README.md

 `print + 2 3.0`

 + is a function takes 2 arguments, and add them.
+Return result.

+`print + 2 3`

+This program can output 5